-I’ve been around the block and seen just about every combination of variables and syntax in viewport meta tags.
-What’s the correct way to go about it?
-And maybe I’ll comment on the state of browsers today as well.
+I've been around the block and seen many variations of variables and syntax in viewport meta tags.
+What's the correct way to go about it?
+And maybe I'll comment on the state of browsers today as well.

 Oh, and if this article looks too long for a simple little tutorial, that’s because it is—this article is full of my views and opinions on the state of responsive design for browsers in this day and age.

 So click here if you want to jump to the main bit.

 Browsers today can be pretty forgiving to us developers.
 Even HTML5, which is not at all new anymore, is very lenient about the syntax and formatting of markup.
 For example, it used to be that a long and unnecessarily complicated doctype would need to be supplied for browsers to properly interpret the page, like

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">; today it’s as simple as